merni-ns/nstools/README.md

-#### Please download the tools by downloading the .py files, not the whole repository!
+#### Please download the tools by downloading the .py files from https://github.com/merni-ns/nstools/releases, not the whole repository!
 #### Please don't do anything to the repository without asking me first via telegram!
 #### The forum threads are still better ways to get something noticed, don't expect me to check Github.